CrowdHailer/just-job/README.md

 > Finished tests in 0.008828s, 7815.9549 tests/s, 8382.3284 assertions/s.

-The next step is probably to implement a web delivery mechanism plugin and see how easy it is to make use of the interfaces
+The next step is probably to implement a web delivery mechanism plugin and see how easy it is to make use of the interfaces.
+But first we will create some REPL actions to use with the domain these would be the representive of controller action in a web delivery.

+8. create todo list action
+usecases should have an outcome method. our create actions have a created outcome for success cases.